Protecting Canada’s oceans by 2025 and beyond

-Whether you live next to the ocean or not, oceans play a key role in our lives.
-They feed us, create jobs in our communities, and sustain life itself by producing over half the oxygen we breathe.
+Whether you live next to the ocean or not, it plays a key role in all our lives.
+The ocean feeds us, creates jobs in our communities, and sustains life itself by producing over half the oxygen we breathe.

 Healthy oceans are critical to fighting climate change and protecting marine life.
-That’s why Canada has committed to conserving 25% of our marine and coastal areas by 2025 and 30% by 2030.
+That's why Canada has committed to conserving 30% of our marine and coastal areas by 2030.

 What we've done